 The second thing is minimizing the rate of change of current since higher current causes more emissions.
 So, if you reduce the current, EMI can also be reduced.
 Maintaining low rise times, even if your PCB is operating at high frequency, can also be helpful for EMI reduction.

 Avoid Impedance mismatching: A properly designed system always comes with matched impedances from the source, to the transmission line, and the load.
 It provides maximum power transfer and minimizes reflections.
 Reflections on the transmission line increase harmonics, which increases radiated emissions.
-Unmatched impedances cause ringing and overshoot in digital signals, resulting in more radiated emissions.
+Unmatched impedances cause overshoot and ringing in digital signals, resulting in more radiated emissions.
 Properly matched impedances are required because they reduce the radiated emissions from the device.
 Want to learn more about why impedance controlling/matching is vital?
-Read why controlled impedance really matters.
+Read Why controlled impedance really matters.

 7 design guidelines for EMI and EMC reduction in a PCB